Oar (album): Release and reception

+In September 2018, another reissue, of a three-CD / three-LP boxed set, titled AndOarAgain was released by label Modern Harmonic.
+It included two discs / LPs of previously unreleased tracks; 36 tracks on discs 2 and 3 were previously unreleased at all.

+In 2019, for Record Store Day, a 7" single of "I Want A Rock & Roll Band" backed with a previously unreleased version of "I Got A Lot To Say / Mary Jane" was released by label Modern Harmonic.

 It was voted number 510 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).

 In November 2009, as part of his "Record Club" series, Beck began posting the videos of his complete version of Oar on his website (www.beck.com), recorded with members of Wilco, Feist, Jamie Lidell, James Gadson, Brian LeBarton, and others the previous June.

 In 2013, the album was listed at number 8 on Ballast's list of top 50 Canadian albums of all time.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 1998, The Wire included Oar in their list of "100 Records That Set the World on Fire (While No One Was Listening)".
-The staff described the "brilliant" album as "a progenitor of both the loner/stoner and lo-fi movements", further writing that: "Recorded on three track(!), absolutely solo, Oar represents a type of internalized psychedelic exploration that would not find a real audience for decades."
+The staff described the "brilliant" album as "a progenitor of both the loner/stoner and lo-fi movements", further adding: "Recorded on three track(!), absolutely solo, Oar represents a type of internalized psychedelic exploration that would not find a real audience for decades."
+CBS News write that despite the album's initial poor sales, leading to it being deleted, it "was later hailed as one of the greatest outsider albums ever released on a major label."